-Russian reactions to Finland's NATO membership
+Russian reactions to Finland's NATO membership and its changed geostrategic position

 It has become customary to note that the relationship between Finland and Russia has fundamentally changed since Russia launched its large-scale invasion of Ukraine in February 2022.
 In reality, the cornerstones of the bilateral relationship had already started shifting slightly before that.